 Something needed to be done!

+It has been demonstrated that the benefits of assisted stretching can help relieve sore muscles and stiff joints by enhancing circulation.
 So, I verbally said out loud that I needed a mentor to get me back on track.
-Someone who would be kind, supportive, and consistent and not yell at me.
-I do not respond well to being yelled at!
+Someone who would be kind, supportive, and consistent, and not yell at me.
+I do not respond well to being yelled at.

 I looked at websites, read articles but nothing felt right.
 I again said out loud that I wanted a coach and could they come to me quickly.
 Okay, so it was a bit pushy, but it doesn’t hurt to ask.

 As I was sitting on the couch pondering, my sister’s dog, Deacon, came over and licked my face.
 His happy demeanor and wagging tail brought a smile to my face and then he did the one thing that I needed most.
 He s-t-r-e-t-c-h-e-d.
 A full-on downward-facing dog stretch complete with blissful sounds coming from his throat.